 - Approximate taxes and airline levy

-- 8 Days car hire including unlimited mileage, damage waiver and third party liability for one driver
+- 8 Days fully inclusive car rental in an Opel Astra or similar including VAT, collision damage waiver, third party liability for one driver and free additional driver

 - Medical and Travel insurance.